orchidsoftware/orchid.software/source/en/docs/quickstart-sort-filter-table.md

 > **Please note.** Such an expression will be performed by `sql` with `like` filtering.
 In order for the search to be case-insensitive, you need to check the database encoding.

 Now our table has some interactivity and helps the user find information faster.
-For a detailed acquaintance and to create complex filters, it is necessary to familiarize yourself with the [Filtering](/en/docs/filters) section.
+For a detailed acquaintance and to **create complex filters**, it is necessary to familiarize yourself with the [Filtering](/en/docs/filters) section.